jmalfara/EasySite/README.md

-How to add sites:\n
+How to add sites:

-Create a folder with the domain in the html folder\n
+Create a folder with the domain in the html folder

-add folder to /etc/lighttpd/lighttpd.conf\n
+add folder to /etc/lighttpd/lighttpd.conf

-copy files to folder location\n
+copy files to folder location

 .Update/runMe.sh